aiven/devportal/docs/products/cassandra/howto/use-nosqlbench-with-cassandra.rst

 inside the ``nb`` executable and instructs ``nb`` to generate key/value pairs for a table called ``baselines.keyvalue``.
 The ``phase`` option refers to a specific point in the **workload** definition file and specifies the particular **activity** to run.
-In our case, the phase is ``schema`` which means that the nosqlbench will create the schema of the cassandra keyspace.
+In our case, the phase is ``schema`` which means that the nosqlbench will create the schema of the Cassandra keyspace.

 In order to run client connections and generate actual data in the keyspace and tables created, these command lines need to be run: